polymonster/pmtech/readme.md

 Follow work in progress:
 [Engine](https://trello.com/b/ciujzpUT) | [Editor](https://trello.com/b/PJ76qXKH/editor)

 A lightweight code base with powerful features that can be used for games and real-time 3D applications.
 The engine (pen) and toolkit (put) are designed with performance and simplicity in mind.
 This project focuses on data-oriented code with minimalistic c-style api's.
-Core systems such as rendering, audio and physics all have dedicated threads which process command buffers generated on the user thread.
+Core systems such as rendering, audio and physics all have dedicated threads which process command buffers generated on the user thread... [more info](https://polymonster.github.io/articles.html)

 There are examples included of how to use the api's, set up projects and data: